Stage 1 Requirements, English 100 or English 100Plus?

 - You may simply accept the placement readers’ advice and enroll in the course indicated in the placement record; or

-- You may choose not to register for a writing course in the fall semester so that you can appeal the placement decision.
+- You may choose not to register for a writing course immediately so that you can appeal the placement decision.
 Then you can appeal the decision by contacting Dr. Rita Malenczyk, Director of the University Writing Program, at 860-465-4573.

 Writing at Eastern After the First-Year

-Choosing the right first-year writing course is not just about making sure you will pass that course.
+Taking the right first-year writing course is not just about passing that course.
 It is also about building a solid foundation for your continuing involvement in writing at Eastern.
-You will be writing in most of your classes, and chances are that skill in writing will be essential to success in your major courses and in your career whether you are studying History, Business, Biology, Sports Management, or any of the other majors offered at Eastern.
+You will be writing in most of your classes, and chances are that writing well will be essential to success in your major courses and in your career whether you are studying History, Business, Biology, Sports Management, or any of the other majors offered at Eastern.
 You will also have to fulfill the remaining elements of the University Writing Program.
 These include two writing requirements to be completed in your chosen major: one at the sophomore/junior-level and one at the junior/senior level.
 Your academic advisor will be able to provide you with information about these other writing requirements.
 You can also contact the Director of the University Writing Program, Dr. Rita Malenczyk, if you have questions.